"Chris and his puppetry and his music really worked with our kindergarten children. He is a treasure." -- Mr. Bowden

-I am a sculptor and theater artist who believes that there is a deep-residing need for hands-on, kinesthetic creative work.
+Christopher is a sculptor and theater artist who believes that there is a deep-residing need for hands-on, kinesthetic creative work.
 Puppetry combines materials exploration, an engaging hand-crafting and invention component, and an intersection of movement, language and imaginative theatrical invention—all of which provides a holistic sensory and brain-development experience, as well as a broad appeal to a wide range of learning styles.
-I work predominately with waste materials and place a strong emphasis on the ecology of my waste-to-art process, teaching the science and the environmental intersections of the various materials used.
+He works predominately with waste materials and place a strong emphasis on the ecology of my waste-to-art process, teaching the science and the environmental intersections of the various materials used.

 Use everyday recyclables to create an assortment of puppets!
 (Artist can work with any given theme or existing script works.)

 Hand Puppet Theater—Using a variety of household waste materials, students will make hand puppet figures and showcase them, at the end of the week, on the puppet stage!
 Script-work, physical and vocal theater training, musical accompaniment and small group collaboration may also be included.